shahvicky/text-parser/README.md

 	|_services - folder to keep services files if any
 	|_helpers - folder to keep helper files
 	|_tests - folder to keep the files for unit testing
-.env - The secret keys and environment variables are present here like the database passwords or the port to run the server index.js - The main entry point for the project.
+.env.example - The secret keys and environment variables are present here like the database passwords or the port to run the server index.js - The main entry point for the project.
 The server is started in this file package.json - Contains the scripts and dependencies for the project
 ```